-Like most government entities, the Municipality sells foreclosed properties through a "sealed bid sale."
+Like most government entities, the Municipality of Anchorage sells foreclosed properties through a "sealed bid sale."
 Notice of the sealed bid sale is published in a local newspaper following the Anchorage Assembly's approval for the sale.
-A list of potential properties for sale with minimum bid requirements, copies of litigation reports, and prior year sale information, is available on the Real Estate Services/Foreclosed Properties Sale website at http://www.muni.org/Departments/hlb/Pages/RESForeclosedProperties.aspx.
+Included in the published notice will be 1) a list of potential properties for sale and minimum bid required, 2) the scheduled sale date 3) the hours on the sale date that sealed bids will be accepted.
+The published sealed bid sale notice, copies of litigation reports, and prior year sale information, is available on the Real Estate Department web site.